daemonburrito/notes/resume.md

 * Node.js
 * Comfortable with targeting JS for multiple environments, using tools like RollUp and WebPack
 * Python (CPython 2 and 3)
-  * Intimate knowledge of WSGI, and applications and frameworks like Flask
+  * Intimate knowledge of WSGI, and applications and frameworks like Flask and Django
 * API Design (as in programming interfaces; architecture)
 * Client-side application design, Elm descendents like React+Redux, as well as FP/Type-algebraic languages such as Purescript.
 * SQL Design